Champion Arias

 Elizabeth Lentz

-In 2020, Elizabeth had the transformative opportunity to work with world-renowned mezzo-soprano, Denyce Graves, after which she solidified her goal of attending the prestigious Peabody Institute.
-That goal came to fruition, as Elizabeth is currently pursuing her BM in Vocal Performance with a minor in Opera Studies at The Peabody Institute of The Johns Hopkins University under the instruction of Baritone, Dr. Carl DuPont, and is pursuing performance opportunities at home in central Pennsylvania.
+Elizabeth has been featured as a soloist in the Peabody Camerata and NEXT ensembles.
+Recently, Elizabeth has received accolades by competing in NATS at state, regional, and national levels.
+In 2020, Elizabeth had the transformative opportunity to work with mezzo-soprano, Denyce Graves, after which she solidified her goal of attending her current school, The Peabody Institute at The Johns Hopkins University.
+Elizabeth is pursuing a BM in Vocal Performance with a minor in Opera Studies under the instruction of Baritone, Dr. Carl DuPont, and is pursuing performance opportunities at home in central Pennsylvania.

 Valarie Miles